anupdey6/Wine-Quality-Analysis/README.md

-  - **free sulfur dioxide** - The free form of SO2 exists in equilibrium between molecular SO2 (as a dissolved gas) and bisulfite ion; it prevents microbial growth and the oxidation of wine
+  - **free sulfur dioxide** - The free form of SO2 exists in equilibrium between molecular SO2 (as a dissolved gas) and bisulfite ion; it prevents microbial growth and the oxidation of the wine

   - **total sulfur dioxide** - Amount of free and bound forms of S02; in low concentrations, SO2 is mostly undetectable in wine, but at free SO2 concentrations over 50 ppm, SO2 becomes evident in the nose and taste of wine

-  - **density** - the density of water is close to that of water depending on the percent alcohol and sugar content
+  - **density** - The density of water is close to that of water depending on the percent alcohol and sugar content

   - **pH** - Describes how acidic or basic a wine is on a scale from 0 (very acidic) to 14 (very basic); most wines are between 3-4 on the pH scale

-  - **sulphates** - a wine additive which can contribute to sulfur dioxide gas (S02) levels, wich acts as an antimicrobial and antioxidant
+  - **sulphates** - A wine additive that can contribute to sulfur dioxide gas (S02) levels, which acts as an antimicrobial and antioxidant

-  - **alcohol** - the percent alcohol content of the wine
+  - **alcohol** - The percent alcohol content of the wine

 **Outcome Variable**:

-  - **quality** - score between 0 and 10
+  - **quality** - Score between 0 and 10

 ## Specifications